zy0n/zyb0t-releases/ez-MM-SPOT_README.md

 # "FRUITYMODE"
 ### When Enabled, this forces GUNBOT to only allow buying below (lastBuyRate - pair.atr)
 ### This allows orders to not bunch up in the same 'price zone'
+### OPTIONAL OVERRIDE
     - Value Type: Boolean
     - Example Value: `"FRUITYMODE": true`
+# "FRUITY_RSI": 30,
+### RSI value to allow buying below
+    - Value Type: Number
+    - Example Value: `"FRUITY_RSI": 30`
+- This will only allow buying to happen when RSI is below 30

+# "FRUIT_SPREAD": 2,
+### FRUIT_SPREAD * current ATR value = spread between buying.
+    - Value Type: Number
+    - Example Value: `"FRUIT_SPREAD": 2`
+- This will keep a spread of pair.atr * FRUIT_SPREAD between your last order and your next.

 # "FRUIT_EXPIRES"
-### This givea an expiration timer to FRUITYMODE, it allows buying to resume 'above your last buy rate' after FRUIT_EXPIRES hours.
+### **REQUIRED if using FRUITYMODE** This givea an expiration timer to FRUITYMODE, it allows buying to resume 'above your last buy rate' after FRUIT_EXPIRES hours.
     - Value Type: Number
     - Example Value: `"FRUIT_EXPIRES": 2.3`
 -----------